The Top 10 Worst Money Myths You Need to Forget

 3. Carry A Small Credit Card Balance To Increase Your Credit Score

 Ugh, where did this come from?
 I hate this one.
 No!
 This is a no no!
-Whomever told you this probably also told you the earth is flat and creationism is a thing.
+Whoever told you this probably also said the earth is flat and creationism is a thing.
 No!
 Bad!

 Pay off your balance in full every month.
 That is how you maintain good credit.
 There are some other ways to build and maintain good credit but leaving a balance, any balance, is not among them.